undoLogic/setupCase-boilerplate/launchPad/README.md

 ### Testing Server
 This is an optional server designed to be a URL which you can test that does NOT share the database with the live production server
 - Allows to preview new features to clients or colleagues without affecting LIVE production database
 - Allow to use for DEV Environment and NOT use Docker (can be faster since Windows is slow for docker).
-Using SFTP all changed files are uploaded to the testing server automatically.
+Using SFTP all changed files are uploaded to the testing server automatically after initial files are launched
 - Simply access the testing URL and preview your changes
 - See below how to [Configure your testing server as your DEV environment](#configure-testing-server-as-dev-environment)